-Bountiful Law's attorneys are quite experienced in all facets of business law for Lynnwood, Snohomish County and Washington companies.
-Our services begin with thinking of the different types of organization including sole proprietorships, partnerships, LLCs, Corporations and various other much less popular types.
+Bountiful Law's attorneys are extremely experienced in all components of business law for Lynnwood, Snohomish County and Washington businesses.
+Our services begin with thinking of the many different kinds of organization including sole proprietorships, partnerships, LLCs, Corporations and other much less well-known types.

-We can furnish all of the legal formation documents and similarly aid with business tax concerns.
+We can furnish all of the legal formation documents and similarly aid with business tax issues.

 Please contact our office for a free 30 minute initial business legal consultation with one of our attorneys.
 We love startups and small businesses.